The best-written CV is worthless if no one sees it!

 For most job seekers, the job market is a buyer's that is, an employer's market.

 With so many talented people in the job market, the onus is on the candidates to sell themselves to the employer.
-Firstly you need to decide - is it going to be CV or resume?
+Firstly you need to decide - is it going to be a CV or a resume?

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.